laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/1989/song-list/all-you-had-to-do-was-stay.md

 ---
 title: All You Had To Do Was Stay
 description: "Lyrics"
-album: '1989'
+album: "1989"
 track: 5
-songwriters: ['Taylor Swift', 'Max Martin']
+songwriters: ["Taylor Swift", "Max Martin"]
-cat: 'Fountain Pen'
+cat: "Fountain Pen"
 feat: false
 ---

 <p className="verse-one">
 People like you always want back the love they gave away <br />
 And people like me wanna believe you when you say you've changed <br />